SeifEldinHani/Apps-and-Chats/README.md

 The application is containerized using docker, with all needed commands called while the container is starting.
 All you need to do is to run ```docker-compose up --build```

+## IMPORTANT NOTE

+Because some images weren't compatible with M1, I had to specify a linux platform for some of the services running.
+Therefore, please check that both shell scripts in the repo has Unix EOF format if testing the code on a windows machine

 # Request and response examples